m-rcd/anagrams/README.md

 ##  <a name="motivation">**Motivation**</a>

-A tech test done as part of the interview for a junior developer role at Apolitcal.
+A tech test done as part of the interview for a junior developer role.

 ##  <a name="build-status">**Build Status**</a>